YosysHQ/yosys/docs/source/using_yosys/more_scripting/selections.rst

 Changing design hierarchy
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Commands such as ``flatten`` and ``submod`` can be used to change the design hierarchy, i.e. flatten the hierarchy or moving parts of a module to a submodule.
+Commands such as :cmd:ref:`flatten` and :cmd:ref:`submod` can be used to change the design hierarchy, i.e. flatten the hierarchy or moving parts of a module to a submodule.
 This has applications in synthesis scripts as well as in reverse engineering and analysis.
-An example using ``submod`` is shown below for reorganizing a module in Yosys and checking the resulting circuit.
+An example using :cmd:ref:`submod` is shown below for reorganizing a module in Yosys and checking the resulting circuit.

 .. literalinclude:: ../../../resources/PRESENTATION_ExOth/scrambler.v